 • Next, match the cone diameter of the sharpener to the size of the gullet (the serration).
 The sharpener is wide at the base and tapers as it goes off to match the serrations.

 Once you get that knife sharp, slice up some bread and toast it in a toaster oven.
-Here are a few under $100.
+Here are a few for the money.

 • Using short, light, back and forth strokes, sharpen the beveled edge of each individual serration.
 After a few strokes, feel for a burr on the backside of the knife.
 Once you can feel the burr, move on to the next serration.